zentrocdot/Bash/Prime_Numbers/README.md

 <p align="justify">The numbers that are not prime numbers are called composite numbers.
 Every set of natural numbers can be spliced in prime numbers and composite numbers.</p>

+# Bash scripts

+<p align="justify">I am using prime_number_calculation.bash as reference script for checking the other prime number calculation scripts.</p>

 ## Spin-Off

 <p align="justify">A spin-off of my activities was that I was testing if I can calculate prime numbers faster using Python.
 This was obvious not possible in comparison using Bash script.
 But using Numba on Python can speed up the calculation.</p>